365tips.be

 When these hackers gain access, they can claim access to the organization on behalf of the holder of the original account.
 They can download the entire directory to launch a phishing attack on your entire organization. (phishing mail)

-4. Blocking legacy authentication
+4. Blocking legacy authentication.

-Any client that uses older email protocols, such as IMAP, SMTP, or POP3.
+Any client that uses older e-mail protocols, such as IMAP, SMTP or POP3.

 What is pop3?
-POP3 (Post Office Protocol) is a protocol for retrieving mail thanks to an e-mail program such as Microsoft Outlook.
-With POP3 you always have your mailbox on your own PC.
-Upon retrieval, all incoming email messages are deleted.
+POP3(Post Office Protocol) is a protocol to retrieve mail thanks to an e-mail program such as Microsoft Outlook.
+With POP3, you always have your Inbox on your own PC.
+Upon retrieval, all incoming e-mail messages are deleted.

-5. Conditional Access
+5. Conditional access

-If you want to do it yourself, you can't use the defaults and you have to disable it.
+If you want to do it yourself, you can 't use the defaults and you have to disable it.

 THEN="Require MFA"

-To enable security defaults in your Directory:
+Enable default settings for security in your Directory:

-Sign in to the Azure portal as a Security Administrator, a Conditional Access Administrator, or a Global Administrator. -> Enable Security defaults – Microsoft Azure
+Log in to theAzure Portal as a security administrator, conditional access administrator or global administrator. -> Enable Security defaults - Microsoft Azure

 Navigate to -> Azure Active Directory -> properties.

-Select Manage security defaults.
+Select Manage default security settings.

-Set the Enable Default Settings option to Yes.
+Set the Enable default settings option to Yes.

 Select Save.